MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/java-standalone-config.md

 #### JSON configuration

 Instead of using a configuration file, you can set the entire JSON configuration with:
-*	the APPLICATIONINSIGHTS_CONFIGURATION_CONTENT environment variable
+*	the APPLICATIONINSIGHTS_CONFIGURATION_CONTENT environment variable, or
 *	the applicationinsights.configuration.content system property

 ## Connection string